kwaziistar/kwaziistar/README.md

 `HELPIHAVETORESTARTTHISWHOLETHING`

-- im sort of freaky sumtimes so tell me when to tone down the <sup>superscript</sup> freakiness !!!!
+- im sort of freaky sumtimes so tell me when to tone down the <sup>freakiness</sup> !!!!

 - that is a joke im sorry